webiny/Framework/README.md

 ## Requirements

-Webiny Framework requires PHP 5.5 or later.
+Webiny Framework requires PHP 5.6 or later.
+PHP 7.0 compatibility will come in the upcoming weeks.

 ## Feedback